ibrahim-mohd/Add-NME-ACE-residues-to-protein-terminal-residues/README.md

 MDAnalysis universe are created for above `ACE` and `NME`.
   1. The names of `ACE` atoms are **C, CH3, O**.
 While the NME atoms are named **N, C**.
 Note that in earlier ambertools the NME are named **N, CH3**, so one can replace C with CH3 for such cases if later on tleap complains about atom names not being found.
  2. The ACE, protein and NME universes are merged with MDAnalysis `mda.Merge` function and the final pdb is written

+## References
+If you use this in published work, please cite the following reference:
+*Protein–Protein Interaction Stabilizers from MD Simulation-Derived Pharmacophores*, Mohd Ibrahim and Martin Zacharias, **[J. Chem.
+Inf.
+Model.
+2026](https://doi.org/10.1021/acs.jcim.6c00290)**